Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 When you install your beehive he wants to watch.
-He’s there to watch and help when you set up the hive, a few days before you collect your bees.
+Indeed, he's there to watch and help when you set up your hive, a few days before you collect your bees.

 On the big day, though, he really isn't quite as comfortable so as to venture close to the hive, though he will in due course.
 As you introduce your package of bees, he just watches from about 30 feet away (reducing to 25, then 20 as his comfort increases).
 He may well evolve into....the fascinated helper.

 She's like the distant observer - but with an awesome zoom lens!
 She offers to capture that special moment, as you introduce your first bees to your first beehive.
 She sets up her tripod and, for her, this is a big production!
 She makes sure you wear a remote mic to capture your excitement - and your nerves!

 Eventually, as she becomes more comfortable, she comes close enough that the zoom lens becomes less necessary.
 In fact, she is starting to think of how she might put that expensive macro lens to good use!
 In time, her distant curiosity develops into a fascination with extreme closeup photography of bees, which provides an amazing array of opportunities for her.

 He's just all in!
 He doesn't just want to learn a little more.
 He wants to help as much as possible and gets a real kick out of being so close to the bees.
 You have extra beekeeping protective clothing for just this eventuality - and he can't wait to suit up.

 When he watches, what you show him blows his mind.
 So many bees and they are casually carrying on with their business even as you remove a frame.
 Soon enough, he wants to do that and you have some great pictures of him with a frame at eye level, fascinated by thousands of bees.